CHRISTMAS IN THE 80S

 The Christmas Decorations

 Although there are some festive traditions that still remain today, Christmas was a very different experience for many of us during the 1980s.
-Most people now seem to put up their Christmas decorations a month in advance, but back in the 80s, I'm pretty sure that it wasn't until a few days before Christmas day that many people made a start.
+Most people now seem to put up their Christmas decorations a month in advance.
+However, back in the 80s, I'm pretty sure that it wasn't until a few days before Christmas day that many people made a start.
+Indeed, I remember my parents surprising me with a brightly lit Christmas tree on Christmas Day itself.

-As we moved from the 70s and into the 80s, the popularity of paper decorations was in decline as shiny, foil decorations became more fashionable.
-Do you remember those baubles which were made of glass?
-They were adorned with bands of different colours (there was a lot of red and green) and patterns featuring Christmas flora and fauna such as mistletoe and holly.
+As we moved from the 70s and into the 80s, the popularity of paper decorations was in decline as more modern, shiny foil decorations became more fashionable.
+Do you remember those frosted baubles which were made of glass?
+They were adorned with bands of different colours (There was a lot of green and red, although I remember some being pink!) and patterns featuring Christmas flora and fauna such as mistletoe and holly.
 Hardly a day passed during the festive period without, at least, one bauble crashing onto the floor and shattering into tiny pieces.
-I sometimes wonder why we always used to put the tree up in the hall which had a hard, wooden floor.
+I sometimes wonder why we always used to put the tree up in the hall which had a hard, wooden floor!

 The Christmas Tree